-NHPA Section 306108 requires Federal agencies to take into account the effects of projects they carry out, license, or assist (undertakings) on historic properties, and to provide the ACHP a reasonable opportunity to comment regarding such undertakings.
-The ACHP has issued the regulations codified under 36 CFR 800 that set forth the process through which Federal agencies comply with the procedural responsibilities of NHPA Section 306108.
+NHPA Section 106 requires Federal agencies to take into account the effects of projects they carry out, license, or assist (i.e., undertakings) on historic properties, and to provide the Advisory Council on Historic Preservation (ACHP) a reasonable opportunity to comment on such undertakings.
+The ACHP has issued regulations codified under 36 CFR 800 that set forth the process through which Federal agencies comply with the requirements of NHPA Section 106.

-Under 36 CFR 800.14(e), federal agencies can request the ACHP provide program comments on a category of undertakings, in lieu of conducting individual reviews of those undertakings under 36 CFR 800.3 - 800.7.
-An agency can meet its NHPA Section 106 responsibilities regarding the effects of a category of undertakings on historic properties by following the steps set forth by the ACHP in a program comment.
+Under 36 CFR 800.14(e), federal agencies can request the ACHP provide program comments on a category of undertakings, in lieu of conducting individual reviews of those undertakings under 36 CFR 800.4 - 800.7.
+An agency can meet its NHPA Section 106 responsibilities regarding the effects of a category of undertakings on historic properties by following an ACHP-approved program comment.